UTHSCSA-NAL/connectomes_harmonization/README.md

 	python syntheticHarmonization.py -d 25

-This code (syntheticHarmonization.py) takes as parameter the dimension of the connectomes (smaller connectomes will be processed faster) and:
+syntheticHarmonization.py require as parameter the dimension of the connectomes (smaller connectomes will be processed faster) and:
 - generates 10 random data sets (of 475 time series, each time series containing 1000 time points)
 - for each data set, runs three different harmonizations (mean harmonization, mean and scatter harmonization, ComBat harmonization) with the fastest method: the Bures-Wasserstein framework using the identity matrix as a reference
 - displays the harmonization.py commands used